 CUC's base rates are designed to recover all non-fuel and non-regulatory costs and include per kilowatt-hour ("kWh") electricity charges and fixed facilities charges.
 Fuel cost charges and regulatory fees are billed as separate line items.
 Base rates are subject to an annual review and adjustment each June through the RCAM.
-In March 2012 the Company requested that the Electricity Regulatory Authority ("ERA") verify its calculations that the RCAM yielded a rate adjustment for June 2012 of 0.7% as a result of the 2011 RORB and the slight increase in the applicable United States and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2011.
+In June 2012, following review and approval by the Electricity Regulatory Authority ("ERA"), the Company increased its base rates by 0.7% as a result of the 2011 RORB and the slight increase in the applicable United States and Cayman Islands consumer price indices, adjusted to exclude food and fuel, for calendar year 2011.
 All fuel and lubricating oil costs are passed through to customers without mark-up as a per kWh charge.